Near Glasgow in Valley County, Montana — The American West (Mountains)

 • As you drive through the area, see if you can spot somme of the clues that this area was once covered by glaciers.
 Some suggestions are small ponds, gravel piles, and large boulders that look out of place.

 Erected by Montana Department of Transportation.

 Other nearby markers.
 At least 3 other markers are within 14 miles of this marker, measured as the crow flies.
-The Ice Ages (here, next to this marker); The Old Milk River Bridge and Tampico (approx. 4.6 miles away); First National Bank of Glasgow (approx. 14.1 miles away).
+Liquid Gold (here, next to this marker); The Old Milk River Bridge and Tampico (approx. 4.6 miles away); First National Bank of Glasgow (approx. 14.1 miles away).

 More about this marker.
-The marker is located in the Glasgow Roadside Rest.
+This marker is located at the Glasgow Roadside Rest.